-- 7.7 The illustrative masterplan shows substantial planting opportunities that will substantially enhance the site.
+- 7.7 The illustrative master plan shows substantial planting opportunities that will substantially enhance the site.
 The design has been landscape led and provided substantial open space provision with high levels of new tree planting.
-This will lead to a substantial increase in tree cover on the site, both in terms of quantity and quality. - 7.8 The landscaping strategy will provide a positive long-term impact / improvement. - 7.9 Where new tree planting is planned it is imperative that consideration is given to future management and maintenance.
-It is recommended that a minimum five-year plan is constructed and submitted with the new landscape proposals. - New planting should be in accordance with the National House Building Council Standards NHBC 4.2 'Building near Trees' 2006.
+This will lead to a substantial increase in the sites tree cover, both in terms of quantity and quality. - 7.8 The landscaping strategy will provide appositive long-term impact / improvement. - 7.9 Where new tree planting is planned it is imperative that consideration is given to future management and maintenance.
+It is recommended that a minimum five-year plan is constructed and submitted with the new landscape proposals.

+New planting should be in accordance with the National House Building Council Standards NHBC 4.2 'Building near Trees' - 2006.